 - 91% of consumers say that positive reviews make them more likely to use a business

 - Positive reviews is enough to lead 27% of consumers towards contacting a business — in person, over the phone, or directly through another medium.

 Get an edge over your competitors

-- Going from a 3star to a 5star rating delivers businesses 25% more clicks from Google.
+- Going from a 3star to a 5star rating can deliver businesses 25% more SEO traffic from Google.

-- Businesses without any reviews generated 28% fewer clicks than competitors with 5stars.
+- Businesses without any reviews generated 28% less traffic than competitors with 5stars.

 Be seen by more.